Offline Meta Learning of Exploration: Experimental Details

-Our offline training procedure is comprised of $3$ separate training steps.
-First is the training of the data collection RL agents.
-Each agent is trained on a different task from the task distribution.

-For the Gridworld domain, we train $21$ agents.
-We note that this covers the entire task distribution, as goals can be anywhere but around the starting state at the bottom-left cell.
-For the Semi-circle and Ant-Semi-circle domains, we train $80$ data collection agents, and for the Half-Cheetah-Vel environment we used $100$ agents. \\ For all tasks, we used a similar architecture of $2$ fully-connected (FC) hidden layers of size that depends on the domain with ReLU activations, and set the batch size to $256$.
+For all domains but Reacher-Image, we used a similar architecture of $2$ fully-connected (FC) hidden layers of size that depends on the domain with ReLU activations, and set the batch size to $256$.

+For Reacher-Image, we used data augmentation techniques as suggested by \citet{laskin2020reinforcement}.
+Specifically, we used random translations and cropping.
+Then, we pass the observation through a convolutional neural network (CNN) with $4$ hidden layers followed by $2$ FC hidden layers.

 The rest of the hyperparameters used for training the data collection RL agents are summarized in the following table:

-The second training step is the VAE training after applying reward relabelling to the collected data.
+The second training step is the VAE training after optionally applying reward relabelling/policy replaying to the collected data.

 The VAE consists of a recurrent encoder, which at time step $t$ takes as input the tuple $(a_t, r_{t+1}, s_{t+1})$.
-The state and reward are passed each through a different fully-connected (FC) layer.
+The state and reward are passed each through a different fully-connected (FC) layer (preceded by a CNN feature-extractor in Reacher-Image).
 The state FC layer is of size $32$ and the reward FC layer is of size $8$ for the Gridworld and $16$ for the rest of the domains, all with ReLU activations.
-For the MuJoCo environments, we also pass the action through a FC layer of size $16$ with ReLU.
-Then, the state and reward layers' outputs are concatenated along with the action (or with the output of the action layer in the case of MuJoCo) and passed to a GRU of size $64/128$ (Gridworld/other domains).
+For all environments but Gridworld, we also pass the action through a FC layer of size $16$ with ReLU.
+Then, the state and reward layers' outputs are concatenated along with the action (or with the output of the action layer) and passed to a GRU of size $64/128$ (Gridworld/other domains).
 The GRU outputs the Gaussian parameters $\mu(h_{:t}), \Sigma(h_{:t})$ of the latent vector $m$, whose dimensionality is $5$ in all our experiments.